lddrasler/Tanzania_Water_Pumps/README.md

 ### https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/

-### The data has about 59 thousand values and 39 variables.These data were analyzed based on parameters including:
+### The dataset has about 59 thousand values and 39 variables.These data were analyzed based on parameters including:

 * Construction Year;
 * Funder;